Pescaglia

-Pescaglia is a comune (municipality) in the Province of Lucca in the Italian region Tuscany, located about 70 km northwest of Florence and about 15 km northwest of Lucca.
+Pescaglia (/it/) is a comune (municipality) in the Province of Lucca in the Italian region of Tuscany, located about 70 km northwest of Florence and about 15 km northwest of Lucca.

 Pescaglia borders the following municipalities: Borgo a Mozzano, Camaiore, Fabbriche di Vallico, Lucca, Stazzema, Fabbriche di Vergemoli.

 History

 The name Pescaglia is thought by some to derive from the Latin Pascualia, meaning pastureland, and by others from the verb pescare, meaning "to fish".
 Both relate to the abundant natural resources of the territory.

 While mention of Piscalia or Pascualia exist from Roman times the first specific record of the town is thought to be in documents relative to the ownership of property by the church of San Pietro in Rome dated around the 9th century.

 After this documents reveal that large parts of the comune were owned by the Rolandinghi of Lombard origin.
 These were succeeded by the Antelminellis during the period when Pisa dominated Lucca.

 Recorded control of the town and territory was achieved by Lucca in 1272.
 Instruction to razeoriginal castle was recorded in the Statute of 1308 in order to weaken the local lords.
 It is questionable if this order was carried out, but in 1584, architect Vincenzo Civitali was instructed to rebuild the castle.
 Pescaglia remained within control of Lucca from that period to today growing in size and importance.